 Convert WMA to OPUS

-You can convert WMA file to OPUS as well as to variety of other formats with free online converter.
+You can convert wma audio format to opus as well as to variety of other audio track formats with free online converter.

 Windows Media Audio File